-As at 30 September 2014, the Group's cumulative expenditures for the Production License and Exploration Licenses, including the acquisition, seismic testing, drilling of exploratory wells, and initial testing and completion of wells, was approximately \$245 million.
+As at 31 December 2014, the Group's cumulative expenditures for the Production License and Exploration Licenses, including the acquisition, seismic testing, drilling of exploratory wells, and initial testing and completion of wells, was approximately \$245 million.

-The Group has forward looking plug and abandonment commitments regarding its Hungarian exploration licences for approximately \$3 million.
+At 31 December 2014, the Group had forward looking deposit commitments regarding its Hungarian exploration licences for approximately \$2.4 million.